 - Heavy, even when empty.

 Do you own a girly diaper bag but are looking for something a bit more “man” for your husband to carry around?
-The Diaper Dude bag has been designed by dads for dads, with a masculine sporty design and color.
+The Columbia outfitter bag has been designed by dads for dads, with a masculine sporty design and color.

-This bag has a large compartment as well as three outside zippered pockets on the front and an elastic side pocket to fit your baby bottle.
+This bag has a large compartment with a total of 13 pockets found both inside and outside.
+Moreover, it has an insulated side pocket to accommodate two baby bottles.
 It might be a bit smaller than other bags, but men always pack light, don’t they?

 The bag is simple in style, lightweight, and comfortable to wear, with padded shoulders straps for added comfort.
 The design can make it a great everyday bag, even after the kids have grown up.